cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-proactive-code-fixes/README.md

 # TODO

  * apply all quick fixes in this file ! define a mechanism of priorities when two or more fixes attach the same position.
+ * perhaps we could just recreate the simple-ast sourcefile instead of the whole project
+ * use getcodefixes instead of refactors

 # Ideas